Malecón, Havana: History

 Construction of the Malecón began in 1901, during temporary U.S. military rule.
 The main purpose of building the Malecón was to protect Havana from the sea.

 To celebrate the construction of the first 500m section of the Malecón, the American government built a roundabout at the intersection of Paseo del Prado.
 According to architects of the period it was the first roundabout in Cuba to be constructed with steel-reinforced concrete.
 Bands played Cuban melodies there every Sunday.
 The Miramar Hotel was built in front of the roundabout.
 It was the first hotel in Cuba where the waiters wore tuxedos (dinner jackets) and vests (waistcoats) with gold buttons, and it was very fashionable for the first 15 years of independence.
+Today, the Royalton Habana hotel is located on this site.

 Subsequent Cuban governments continued the extension of the first section of the Malecón.
-In 1923, it reached the mouth of the Almendares River between K and L streets in Vedado, where the United States Embassy was built, near the José Martí Sports Park and, further out, the Hotel Rosita de Hornedo (today, the Sierra Maestra).
+In 1923, it reached the K and L streets in Vedado, where the United States Embassy was built, near the José Martí Sports Park and, further out, the mouth of the Almendares River.

 In 1957 and 1958, the roadway served as the venue of the Cuban Grand Prix.